HTF-2022/SetupFioriFrontend/README.md

 - Install the necessary dependencies by running:
     - "npm i" in root folder
     - "npm i" in "/app" folder
+- Activate your SQLite database by running:
+    - "npm run local:db" in root folder

 - Start the application with "npm run start"
 - You'll find your app listening on "http://localhost:4004".
 - Go to "/webapp/index.html" to open your UI.

-- Deploy your application with "npm run deploy:dev".

 ## MQTT JS client example
 ```js